 Personal Protection Orders -- both domestic and non-domestic -- are among the most time-critical documents a process server handles.
 PPOs often involve immediate safety concerns.

-• Ex parte PPOs -- Issued without the respondent present, typically served within 24-48 hours
+• Ex parte PPOs -- Issued without the respondent present, typically served same-day

 • Hearing notices -- The respondent must be served with notice of the PPO hearing, usually scheduled within 14 days of the ex parte order